How to Succeed in the New Media Journalism Master's Degree Program

 “This degree is designed for content creators,” says Ryan Kitelyn, Full Sail’s New Media Journalism program director.
 “It’s for students that want to tell a story, and want to learn how to use modern, 21st century tools to get the job done.”

 New Media Journalism grads have pursued many opportunities post-graduation, as multimedia reporters, bloggers, entrepreneurs, and more.
-(Grad Lee Roberts, for example, is a Public Affairs Chief in the U.S. military; and Leah Beilhart’s photography was recently featured in Modern Luxury magazine.)
+(Grad Lee Roberts, for example, is a Public Affairs Chief in the military; and Leah Beilhart’s photography was recently featured in Modern Luxury magazine.)
 “Most students are curious,” says Kitelyn.
 “They see things other people don’t see, and look at different angles to the story.
 You’ve got to be able to tell a story effectively, and give it a different spin.”

 Here are some of the traits and skills you need to bring to the table – or in this case, the online classroom – to succeed in the New Media Journalism program: